 If you’re staying in an overwater bungalow then you’ll want to spend as much time as possible sitting on your outdoor deck, enjoying the sounds of the ocean all around you.

-One of my favorite things to do is grab a book and read it on the outdoor deck.
+One of my favorite things to do was just grab a book and read it on the outdoor deck.
 It’s just so peaceful!

 Still deciding which hotel is best?
 Check out my ultimate list of the best overwater bungalows in Bora Bora.